unioslo/harborapi/docs/usage/methods/create-update.md

 ## Idiomatic REST updating

+!!! note
+    The following sections are _optional_ reading, and are only relevant if you want to following idiomatic REST principles when updating resources.
+If you don't care about that, you can safely ignore the following sections.

 The update endpoints are HTTP PUT endpoints that should expect a full resource definition according to [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.4).
 However, as described above, testing has shown that the API supports updating with partial models.
 By default, `harborapi` will only include the fields that are present in the request model, and leave out the rest, which enables us to take advantage of this behavior in the API:

 ```py